enternity/afflatus/Book/Java/BasicJava.md

 -   It is actually an expensive process.
 When the garbage collector runs, all threads in your application are paused (depending on the GC type, which will be discussed later).

 -   This is actually a more complicated process than just garbage collecting and freeing up memory.

+## **Tips and Tricks**

+-   To minimize the memory footprint, limit the scope of the variables as much as possible.
+Remember that each time the top scope from the stack is popped up, the references from that scope are lost, and this could make objects eligible for garbage collecting.

+-   Explicitly refer to  `null` obsolete references.
+That will make objects those refer to eligible for garbage collecting.

+-   Avoid finalizers.
+They slow down the process and they do not guarantee anything.
+Prefer phantom references for cleanup work.

+-   Do not use strong references where weak or soft references apply.
+The most common memory pitfalls are caching scenarios,when data is held in memory even if it might not be needed.

+-   JVisualVM also has the functionality to make a heap dump at a certain point, so you could analyze, per class, how much memory it occupies.

+-   Configure your JVM based on your application requirements.
+Explicitly specify the heap size for the JVM when running the application.
+The memory allocation process is also expensive, so allocate a reasonable initial and maximum amount of memory for the heap.
+If you know it will not make sense to start with a small initial heap size from the beginning, the JVM will extend this memory space.
+Specifying the memory options with the following options:

+    -   Initial heap size  `-Xms512m`  – set the initial heap size to 512 megabytes.

+    -   Maximum heap size  `-Xmx1024m`  – set the maximum heap size to 1024 megabytes.

+    -   Thread stack size  `-Xss1m`  – set the thread stack size to 1 megabytes.

+    -   Young generation size  `-Xmn256m`  – set the young generation size to 256 megabytes.

+-   If a Java application crashes with an `OutOfMemoryError`  and you need some extra info to detect the leak, run the process with the `–XX:HeapDumpOnOutOfMemory`  parameter, which will create a heap dump file when this error happens next time.

+-   Use the `-verbose:gc`  option to get the garbage collection output.
+Each time a garbage collection takes place, an output will be generated.
 # Minimize mutability
 - To make class immutable, we have 5 rules:
 1. Don't provide methods that modify objects state